-Outdoor play – getting children outside during the school day is fantastic for their learning and growth.
+Getting children outside during the school day is fantastic for their learning and growth.
 But there are many hazards outside the classroom.
 To ensure safety, never leave children unattended, educate them about not playing near the street, remove all hazardous items that could harm a child and fence in play areas.

-Preventing the spread of illness – with so many children in one space, illnesses can spread quickly in children’s underdeveloped immune system.
+With so many children in one space, illnesses can spread quickly in children’s underdeveloped immune system.
 To prevent the spread of illness, have children wash their hands regularly, require immunization records be kept up for all students and practice safe disinfecting practices for all toys and classrooms.

-SIDS affects babies up until their first birthday but is most prevalent between two and four months.
+SIDS affects babies up until their first birthday but is most prevalent between two and four months of age.
 To prevent SIDS, practice safe sleep by placing infants in a crib alone, on their backs without any blankets or toys in a temperate room.
 This will prevent them from overheating or being in a space where they can suffocate due to other articles around them.

-Finally, provide tools for teachers and parents to stay in contact with one another.
+Finally, provide tools for teachers and parents to stay in contact with one another through regular communication.
 The more readily available parents are to teachers when they need them, the easier it can be to prevent hazards.

 Childcare software enables parent-teacher communication via messaging, journaling and photo sharing. iCare Software provides these tools and much more to meet your needs through our childcare app.
 Schedule a demo today to learn more.